JADE-V-V/JADE/docs/source/api/general.rst

     General OOP scheme for the JADE code

 All user interactions that happen through the command console are handled by the ``gui.py module``.
-When JADE is started, a :ref:`sessionob` object is intialized which is a container for a series of information and tools that many parts of the code may need to access.
+When JADE is started, a Session object is intialized which is a container for a series of information and tools that many parts of the code may need to access.
 In particular it contains:

 Paths
-    through :ref:`sessionob` it is possible to recover many paths to the different folders that constitutes the JADE tree (see also :ref:`folders`).
+    through Session it is possible to recover many paths to the different folders that constitutes the JADE tree (see also :ref:`folders`).
 Status
-    the :ref:`statusob` object has informations on which libraries have been assessed or post-processed.
+    the Status object has informations on which libraries have been assessed or post-processed.
 Configuration
-    the :ref:`confob` object is the one that handles the parsing of the :ref:`mainconfig` file.
+    the Configuration object is the one that handles the parsing of the :ref:`mainconfig` file.
 Library Manager
     the libmanager is responsible for all operations related to nuclear data libraries.
+It is now included in f4enix here: `f4enix documentation <https://f4enix.readthedocs.io/en/latest/_autosummary/f4enix.input.libmanager.html#module-f4enix.input.libmanager>`_
-These include for instance checking the availability of a library, or handling the translation of a single isotope.
+    These include for instance checking the
+    availability of a library, or handling the translation of a single isotope.

 Generally speaking, the user can request three types of thing to the gui: